BIJIANZIL/Console_based_Python_Calculator/README.md

 # 6.Separation of concerns:
 Different concerns such as user input handling, menu display, operation execution, and calculation history management are separated into distinct functions.
 This promotes code organization and maintainability.

-# 7.Testing:

-Write comprehensive unit tests to verify the correctness of code and catch bugs early in the development process.
-Automated testing helps ensure code reliability and maintainability.

 # 6.Build Management
 To understand build management, I have selected Gradle build automation tool that supports multiple languages .
 It controls the development process in the tasks of compilation and packaging to testing,deployment and publishing.I set up a simple project in IntelliJ IDEA IDE running "Hello, World!" program in Java and used Groovy DSL (scripting build configurations ) and  generated documentation, and run the tests.